All Quick Reads

 • What is the relationship between liquidity and debt?

-Only when you work together can you get a realistic picture of your financial situation.
+Only by looking at these factors together can you get a realistic picture of your financial situation.

 Conclusion: Understanding assets and liabilities means gaining control

-When you understand what you own and how it is financed, you gain transparency, security and decision-making power.
+Assets and liabilities are not dry theory.
+They are the foundation of your financial management.
+If you understand what you own and how it is financed, you gain transparency, confidence, and stronger decision-making power.

 Sign up for the Newsletter